Billy Mitchell (gamer): Pac-Man challenge

-Pac-Man was released in 1980.
-Players had discovered that it too had a type of kill screen: on reaching level 256, half the screen would be filled with nonsense glyphs that made it impossible to complete the level and continue.
-Following a 1982 claim made by an eight-year-old player of reaching more than 6 million points, which gained national coverage after President Ronald Reagan wrote to congratulate the player, Mitchell worked with his friend Chris Ayra in 1983 to determine that the highest possible score on Pac-Man was 3,333,360, which would require a perfect no-death run and collecting all possible points on the nonsense side of level 256's split-screen, requiring knowledge of where the edible dots were.
+Following Pac-Man's release in 1980, players had discovered that it too had a type of kill screen: on reaching level 256, half the screen would be filled with nonsense glyphs that made it impossible to complete the level and continue.
+Following a 1982 claim made by eight-year-old Jeffrey R. Yee of reaching more than 6 million points, which gained national coverage after President Ronald Reagan wrote to congratulate Yee, Mitchell worked with his friend Chris Ayra in 1983 to determine the route to the highest possible score on Pac-Man of 3,333,360, which would require a perfect no-death run and collecting all possible points on the nonsense side of level 256's split-screen, requiring knowledge of where the edible dots were.

 In 1999, a group of Canadian players, including Rick Fothergill, were reportedly close to reaching the theoretical high score, leading Mitchell to return to video gaming to try to beat this group to the achievement.
 On May 8, 1999, Fothergill set the world record, just 90 points short of a perfect score.
 In response, on July 3, Mitchell achieved the perfect score at an arcade in Laconia, New Hampshire, and set the game's world record as recorded by Funspot and Twin Galaxies.
 For this, Twin Galaxies named him "Video Game Player of the Century", and Namco, the makers of Pac-Man, brought Mitchell to Japan for the Tokyo Game Show that year.
 After returning in November 1999, Mitchell offered $100,000 to the first person who could pass the split-screen level.
-The prize was not claimed by the January 1, 2000 deadline.